mindriot101/mindriot101.github.io/content/2013-07-29-using-guard-with-foreman.markdown

----
 layout: post
-title: "Using guard with foreman"
+title: Using guard with foreman
 date: 2013-07-29 11:09
 comments: true
 categories: programming
----
+Category: Coding

 I've been playing with [Ruby](http://www.ruby-lang.org/) quite a bit recently and I like the way a custom-looking DSL can be created from the same source language.